High-Throughput Quantification of Altermagnetic Band Splitting: Results and discussion

 \subsection{NbMnP}

 NbMnP crystallizes in the TiNiSi$-$type orthorhombic structure belonging to the paramagnetic space group \textit{Pnma} (No. 62), characterized by lattice parameters $a = 6.182\,\mathrm{\AA}$, $b = 3.557\,\mathrm{\AA}$, and $c = 7.219\,\mathrm{\AA}$ \cite{matsuda2021noncollinear}.
 Its crystal structure comprises zigzag chains of Mn atoms aligned along the $b$-axis, embedded within a network formed by Nb and P atoms.
-In this study, we consider a collinear AFM configuration with Mn magnetic moments oriented along the $z$-axis, as depicted in Fig.\ref{fig:fig3}(a).
+In this study, we consider a collinear AFM configuration as depicted in Fig.~\ref{fig:fig3}(a).

 The magnetic symmetry properties of this AFM state are governed by magnetic space group $Pn'm'a'$ (No. 62.449, BNS notation), a type-III magnetic subgroup of the paramagnetic parent group Pnma (No. 62).
 This magnetic group incorporates eight symmetry elements: four unitary operations preserving spin specifically, the identity $\{1\mid\mathbf{0}\}$, spatial inversion $\{-1\mid\mathbf{0}\}$, mirror reflections across the $yz$-plane $\{m_{100} \mid \tfrac{1}{2}, \tfrac{1}{2}, \tfrac{1}{2}\}$, and the $xz$-plane $\{m_{010} \mid \tfrac{1}{2}, \tfrac{1}{2}, \tfrac{1}{2}\}$; and four anti-unitary operations combining spatial transformations with time reversal, including time-reversed inversion $\{-1' \mid \tfrac{1}{2}, 0, \tfrac{1}{2}\}$, a time-reversed mirror reflection across the $xy$-plane $\{m'_{001} \mid \tfrac{1}{2}, 0, \tfrac{1}{2}\}$, spin-flip mirror operations $\{m'_{100} \mid 0, \tfrac{1}{2}, 0\}$, and $\{m'_{010} \mid 0, \tfrac{1}{2}, 0\}$.
 These symmetry operations accommodate the collinear AFM order with alternating Mn spins.
 Critically, both $\mathcal{PT}$ and $U_\tau$ symmetries are absent which implies that no symmetry exists to map the antiparallel Mn sublattices onto one another, thereby lifting the constraints that would typically enforce spin degeneracy in conventional antiferromagnets.